jdelon02/agent-os/templates/instructions/main.instructions.md

 ## Usage & Customization

-This template integrates your existing Context7 → Meilisearch trust scoring system with Memento MCP knowledge graphs and Memory-Keeper session management.
-The confidence-based routing system learns from your documentation quality and past decision success to optimize workflow efficiency while maintaining thoroughness when uncertainty is high.
+This template integrates the existing Context7 → Meilisearch trust scoring system with Memento MCP knowledge graphs and Memory-Keeper session management.
+The confidence-based routing system learns from the documentation quality and past decision success to optimize workflow efficiency while maintaining thoroughness when uncertainty is high.

 Project-specific directories can customize:
 - Trust score thresholds for different technology stacks